Find Affordable College Courses

 Washington, DC

-Gallaudet University did quite well in this year’s ranking of the most popular places for general biology students to get a bachelor’s degree.
-It came in at #8 on the list.
-Gallaudet is a small private not-for-profit school located in the city of Washington.
+Gallaudet University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree general biology programs.
+Gallaudet is a small private not-for-profit school located in the large city of Washington.

 Women make up 50% of the biology majors at the school.